 From sculptures to murals – San Francisco has lots of public art spread across the city to discover that doesn’t require museum membership.
 Out with San Francisco’s museums and galleries, these free public artworks are an alternative way to experience art and different neighborhoods across the city.
 The perfect way to make a staycation in the city, when you’re not sipping through Napa.

 San Francisco is home to three Diego Rivera murals.
 His largest piece, Pan American Unity, is 2 feet tall and is 75 feet wide.
 Over 10 panels it depicts stories from Pre-Columbian Mexico to scenes of WWII.
-His wife of many years, the artist Frida Kahlo can be spotted in the mural.
+Also, his wife of many years, the artist Frida Kahlo can be spotted in the mural.
 To visit, it can be found on the campus of the City College of San Francisco.

 The Wave Organ is a wave-activated acoustic sculpture on the shore of San Francisco Bay.
 Located at the end of a small jetty, the sound is created by waves hitting the ends of the pipes.
 The public sculpture has several listening stations that capture the sound of the sea.